Estimated reading time: 8 minutes

 About the authors

-This blog is a combined effort with Tom Meyrick, Senior Associate from Eversheds Sutherland.
+This blog was co-authored by Tom Meyrick, Senior Associate from Eversheds Sutherland.
 He has worked closely with Barnett Waddingham's Chris Hawley (biography below) to provide clear insights and to offer training or general information to any employers or trustees involved with NAMES.